 Under this agreement, CRCD was committed until December 31, 2015 to pay management fees equal to 2.02% of CRCD's annual average asset value, less any amounts payable related to investments impacting the Québec economy and other investments.
 An adjustment is made to the management fees charged to CRCD to avoid double billing relative to CRCD's interest in some funds.
-These fees will be renegotiated between CRCD and its manager for fiscal 2016.
+These fees are currently being renegotiated.
+The rate of 2.02% will remain the same or be revised downward as of fiscal 2016, as any upward revision has been ruled out.

 - CRCD has appointed Desjardins Trust Inc. ("Desjardins Trust") as shareholder registrar and share transfer agent.
 Desjardins Trust also acts as an intermediary for various shareholder support services.
 Since CRCD began its operations, Desjardins Trust has represented the largest component of CRCD's shareholder service expenses.
-This agreement, which expired on December 31, 2015, was renewed under the same conditions until June 30, 2016 except for the fee rate, which was adjusted on January 1, 2015 and will apply to any renewal and any new agreement until December 31, 2019. - CRCD has centralized custody services for its assets with Desjardins Trust.
+This agreement, which expired on December 31, 2015, was renewed under the same conditions until June 30, 2016 except for the fee rate, which was adjusted on January 1, 2015.
+A new agreement will come into effect on July 1, 2016 and remain in force until December 31, 2020, based on the same fee rate as revised on January 1, 2015. - CRCD has centralized custody services for its assets with Desjardins Trust.
 The custody and administration agreement became effective on May 1, 2009.
 Its term is indefinite unless one or the other of the parties, on prior written notice of at least 90 days, decides to terminate it. - CRCD has appointed Fédération des caisses Desjardins du Québec to distribute its shares through the Desjardins caisse network.
-This agreement is effective for one year and, unless the parties agree to terminate it, will be automatically renewed each year unless one of the parties gives written notice to the contrary three months before the expiry date of the agreement. - CRCD has entrusted the Desjardins caisse network with issuing its shares. - CRCD has entrusted Caisse centrale Desjardins with the banking operations related to its day-to-day activities. - CRCD has appointed Desjardins Securities as its full service broker, to serve as an intermediary for buying and selling shares traded on public markets. - CRCD has entrusted Groupe Technologies Desjardins with the implementation of a new investment management software - CRCD holds securities issued by Capital Desjardins in its other investments portfolio.
+A new agreement will come into effect on July 1, 2016 and remain in force until December 31, 2020.
+Under this agreement, CRCD has committed to pay annual fees of \$325,000 until December 31, 2017.
+These fees could be revised as of fiscal 2018.
+CRCD has also made a commitment to pay any required project fees to complete development work on the tools and applications which support its share distribution process. - CRCD has entrusted the Desjardins caisse network with issuing its shares.